 An enthusiastic group of student leaders also support and encourage their peers to become involved and we enjoy great involvement from our ex-students who return as coaches and mentors, as well as from parents and staff.

-The aim is to give all children the experience of preparing a short talk on a selected topic and presenting it to an audience.
+Our aim is to give all children the experience of preparing a short talk on a selected topic and presenting it to an audience.

-In Years 6-12 Public Speaking opportunities take place across a range of competitions.
+In Years 6-12 public speaking opportunities take place across a range of competitions.

-- AHIGS Festival of Speech
+- AHIGS (Association of Heads of Independent Girls’ Schools NSW Inc) Festival of Speech

 - Catholic Schools’ Debating competition (CSDA)

 - Rostrum Voice of Youth Competition.

 The Middle and Senior Years students are involved in social debating with a range of other schools, while the Primary Years and Middle Years students debate some of our local schools.

 Debating and Public Speaking is a thriving co-curricular activity which develops valuable skills for life.